melnikoff-oleg/hh-data-analytics/README.md

 # Analysis of vacancies on hh.ru

 This project helps to extract important facts from the raw text of hh.ru vacancies in the IT segment of the market.
-With the help of it, you can get a set of required competencies, a set of nice-to-have competencies, you can extract the name of the sub-area of a given vacancy and other useful facts.
+With the help of it, you can get a set of required skills, a set of nice-to-have skills, you can extract the name of the sub-area of a given vacancy and other useful facts.

 ## Example of usage